OpenSILEX/phis-docs-community/docs/experimental-organization.md

 If this field is not filled excusively with URIs of experiments stored in Phis, then no scientific object will be added to the system.
 The experiments URIs can be selected from a dropdown list displaying all experiments declared in the system.
 If the dropdown list isn't displayed correctly, try selecting any element of the list: the column width will then expand automatically.
+Note that as described in the [Modifying scientific objects](../phis-docs-community/experimental-organization/#modifying-scientific-objects) section, it is possible to link a scientific object to several experiments in two steps.
+From the `Scientific Objects` menu :

+1. Using the <span class="btn btn-success">Create</span> button, create scientific objects with a given experiment URI in the `Experiment` column
+2. Using the <span class="btn btn-primary">Update</span> button, copy and paste the table used in the scientific object creation, and then replace the value of the `Experiment` column with another experiment URI
+3. Repeat the step 2 everytime you want to associate the same scientific objects to another experiment

 `Geometry`.
 Optionnal.
 Vector geometry such as polygons (for plots), provided according to [Well-known text standard](https://en.wikipedia.org/wiki/Well-known_text)).
 Geometry coordinates are formatted in [WGS84](http://spatialreference.org/ref/epsg/wgs-84/), also known as the [EPSG4326](http://epsg.io/4326) geodetic coordinate system.